-California State Senate Select Committee on Manufactured Home Communities
+California State Senate Select Committee on Manufactured Home Communities mobilehomes.senate.ca.gov

 INTRODUCTION

 Most of the provisions of the California Mobilehome Residency Law (MRL) were enacted piecemeal over a number of years and eventually codified under Chapter 2.5 of the Civil Code in 1978.
 Since 1978, a number of sections have been amended and others added to the Code.
 The MRL is divided into nine Articles, by subject, as indicated in the accompanying Table of Contents.